onehundredfeet/hmecs/README.md

     var VALID = 1;
 }

-//API Proposal: Associating static expressions with tags
+// API Proposal: Associating static expressions with tags, Tags 2.0
+// This would remove the need for worlds & singletons
-// This would configure the tag to pass the expression 'MyClass.instance' instead of 0|1 into the system's function
+// This would implicitely create a singleton for the tag that would be implicitely added
-@:storage(TAG, MyClass.instance)
-@:enum abstract TagB(Int) from Int to Int {
-    var INVALID = 0;
-    var VALID = 1;
+@:storage(TAG)
+class TagB {
+  //Either one of these is available public TagB() {} // option 1
+  @:factory static function makeTag() { return new TagB(); } // option 2
 }

 // Abstracts allow adding multiple components of the same underlying type to an entity